Severe Athlete’s Foot on the Foot & Heel [Causes & Best Treatment]

 Alternate pairs of shoes:

-- You should be able to spray your shoes with an antifungal agent to prevent sweat and fungus from building up in the shoes and concern because you issues.
+- You should be able to spray your shoes with an antifungal agent to prevent sweat and fungus from building up in the shoes and concerns because of your issues.

 - Switching shoes will minimize how much you build up.